Introduction to NPM

 console.log(html);

-The markdown-it module that is imported on the second line is a function, which we are referring to as markDownIt (modules may be objects, functions, classes, etc.).
+The markdown-it module that is imported on the second line is a function, which we are referring to as markDownIt (remember that modules may be objects, functions, classes, etc.).
 We call this function later in the script, and it returns an object (which we've named 'md').
-This object has a render() method, which takes markdown as a parameter and returns HTML.
+This object has a render() method, which takes markdown as a parameter.
+It converts the markdown to HTML and then returns the HTML.

 When you run the script again, you should see that the markdown code has been converted into HTML.